d3x0r/STFRPhysics/AI/Revised/weak_field_observational_tests.md

 \delta_{\text{geodetic}}=6.59\ \text{arcsec/yr},
 \]

 close to the observed geodetic value.
 This result follows from the same effective coordinate geometry that produces the Mercury precession (Section 5), applied to the GPB orbital parameters.
+The total coefficient \(\alpha=3\) comes from the effective geometry as a single integrated result: the displacement modifies the time and radial components while leaving the angular sector Euclidean, and the orbit equation on that geometry does not close at the Keplerian rate.

-The three contributions previously identified — kinematic steering accumulation, time-dilation modification, and cumulative displacement gradient — are the same three aspects of the single geometric fact developed in the dynamics paper: the displacement modifies the time and radial components of the effective geometry while leaving the angular sector Euclidean.
-The kinematic steering contribution is the orbital manifestation of the accumulated remainder $W$ derived in the companion noncollinear paper [3], which carries a leading coefficient twice the standard Thomas angle.
-That factor-of-two difference persists here: $W$ contributes the largest single share of the geodetic total, while the time-dilation and displacement-gradient contributions supply the rest.
-The correct observational total is recovered because the three-contribution structure distributes the work among the contributions, not because any individual coefficient has been adjusted.
+The interpretive decomposition is the same as for Mercury: \(\alpha_1=1\) (retardation mismatch), \(\alpha_2=1/2\) (external-field kinematic steering at the standard Thomas coefficient), and \(\alpha_3=3/2\) (displacement geometry).
+The kinematic steering contribution is the orbital manifestation of the external-field remainder \(W_{\mathrm{ext}}\) derived in the companion noncollinear paper [3], which gives \((\gamma-1)\cdot 2\pi \approx \frac{1}{2}\beta^2\cdot 2\pi\) per orbit — matching the standard Thomas precession.
+The displacement geometry carries the largest share of the geodetic total through the modification of the effective metric components.

 ### 9.2 Frame dragging: azimuthal twist of the transport structure